akshatjain04/testserver-cucumber/README.md

 ```

 Not a huge difference - but as you can see by the comments the Swagger support removes some of the
-technicalities; read more about Swagger specific steps and vendor extensions below!
+technicalities; read more about Swagger specific steps below!

 Check out the [samples](modules/samples) submodule for more examples.